Samsung/ONE/docs/howto/how-to-build-compiler.md

 ## Build for Ubuntu

-In a typical linux development environment, including Ubuntu, you can build the runtime with a simple command like this:
+In a typical linux development environment, including Ubuntu, you can build the compiler with a simple command like this:

 ```